 - Applicants to the Vocational Nursing program must obtain a background clearance at the time of enrollment.
-Information on how to obtain this clearance will be given to the applicant during the admissions interview. - Health screening examinations, pathology tests (if applicable), and/or immunizations for the Vocational Nursing program are conducted on campus prior to clinical assignments. - Drug testing may be required in certain clinical placement situations. - Applicants enrolling in the Vocational Nursing (VN) program must provide a copy of their high school diploma, transcripts, or a copy of their official GED certificate prior to starting classes.
-Students enrolling in the Vocational Nursing program may not be allowed to start classes until acceptable documentation is provided. - HESI Testing Policy: - Vocational Nursing program applicants will be required to take and pass the HESI entrance examination with a minimum score of 70% (scores will be rounded to the nearest whole number) in addition to passing a standardized entrance exam.
+Information on how to obtain this clearance will be given to the applicant during the admissions interview. - Health screening examinations, pathology tests (if applicable), and/or immunizations for the Vocational Nursing program are conducted on campus prior to clinical assignments. - Drug testing may be required in certain clinical placement situations. - HESI Testing Policy: - Vocational Nursing program applicants will be required to take and pass the HESI entrance examination with a minimum score of 70% (scores will be rounded to the nearest whole number) in addition to passing a standardized entrance exam. - Applicants who do not pass the HESI exam with the required scores must wait a minimum of 7 calendar days before retaking the exam. - If the applicant does not pass the HESI exam with the required scores on the second attempt on the

-- Applicants who do not pass the HESI exam with the required scores must wait a minimum of 7 calendar days before retaking the exam. - If the applicant does not pass the HESI exam with the required scores on the second attempt on the HESI exam, he/she must wait 30 days from the date of the last attempt to take the HESI a third time - If the applicant does not pass the HESI exam on their third attempt, he/she must wait one year before the applicants can apply to the program again.
+- HESI exam, he/she must wait 30 days from the date of the last attempt to take the HESI a third time. - If the applicant does not pass the HESI exam on their third attempt, he/she must wait one year before the applicants can apply to the program again.
 This will be the applicant's fourth and final attempt to pass the HESI exam.